• About.

 • Think.

 In complex industries, there is a compelling need to innovate.
-An early step we take to innovate is to Think.
-This is where we apply Thinking.
-It is Design Thinking in five stages, as defined by the Stanford d.school2: Empathize; Define; Ideate; Prototype; and Test.
+An early step we take to innovate with no-code is to Think.
+This is applying Design Thinking in five stages, as defined by the Stanford d.school1: Empathize; Define; Ideate; Prototype; and Test.

 Empathize.